The U.S. flow of funds accounts and their uses

 We develop a tractable rational bubbles model with financial frictions, downward nominal wage rigidity, and the zero lower bound.
 The interaction of financial frictions and nominal rigidities leads to a "bubbly pecuniary externality," where competitive speculation in risky bubbly assets can result in excessive investment booms that precede inefficient busts.
 The collapse of a large bubble can push the economy into a "secular stagnation" equilibrium, where the zero lower bound and the nominal wage rigidity constraint bind, leading to a persistent and inefficient recession.
-We evaluate ...
+We evaluate a ...

 Forecasting China's Economic Growth and Inflation